How Donating Stem Cells Helps People with Blood Cancer

 Joining the registry is just a cheek swab at home.
 That’s it for now.
 Most people who join are never called to donate at all.
 If you are matched, you go through a full medical assessment before anything happens and get to ask every question you have.

-For the full picture of what donation actually involves, read What Really Happens to Your Body When You Donate Stem Cells
+For the full picture of what donation actually involves, read What Really Happens to Your Body When You Donate Stem Cells.

 Ready to put your hand up?

-A few minutes online, then a cheek swab kit’s delivered to your door.
+Just a few minutes online, then a cheek swab kit’s delivered to your door.

+Most people who sign up will never get that call.
 But for the patients who do find their match, it’s everything.

 Sign up through the TLR Foundation’s partner page and be the reason someone gets another chance at life.